Jan 9 • 1HR 40M

 Dwarkesh Patel - 01:29:33:

-And I guess another part of this question then, or the answer is, well, one of the things you talk about in the book is, you know, in some sense the value of your land is caused by the other people around you, by the properties of like other amenities and companies or whatever that are in.
-So it's kind of like a publicly contributed.
-But if you think about it that way, doesn't it make sense that your land taxes should go to that community, which is the one that's creating all this value, rather than being say distributed federally.
-So maybe we should have land value taxers on local levels.
-But then it goes to pay towards local amenities.
-So it's like if you live right next to the subway and the reason there are properties of valuables because like you're right next to the subway, then that goes towards making the New York subway better.
-But it doesn't go towards like, you know, I don't know, like some sort of the city hall and Kentucky or something.
+But if you think about it that way, doesn't it make sense that your land taxes should go to that community which is the one that's creating all this value rather than being distributed federally?
+So maybe we should have land value taxes on local levels but then it goes to pay towards local amenities.
+If you live right next to the subway and the reason the properties there are valuable is because you're right next to the subway, then that goes towards making the New York subway better but it doesn't go towards the city hall and Kentucky or something.

 Lars Doucet - 01:30:21:

-Right.
-I mean, it's like if you wanted to create a model for, you know, bottom up decentralized America, like I would take that bargain.
-We still got to like fund the federal government somehow, you know, and so like I would like to repeal, you know, the federal income tax and have that funded by land value tax.
-But it's like, I mean, if that's like as far as I could ever get, I'd shake your hand and take that deal right now.
-You know, it sounds good.
+If you wanted to create a model for a bottom up decentralized America, I would take that bargain.
+We still got to fund the federal government somehow and so I would like to repeal the federal income tax and have that funded by land value tax.
+But if that's as far as I could ever get, I'd shake your hand and take that deal right now.
+It sounds good.

 Dwarkesh Patel - 01:30:42:

-Yeah, fair enough.
 One more question.
-This was naturally from Twitter for I'm Craig Bratric, which is the question is basically if, I mean, one of the reasons why we think of land as being sort of like a public thing is because it's your land value is contributed by people around you.
-But what if you own so much land that really you are the one that's contributing to the value of the all your land, right?
-So if you're thinking like the thing like Disney World, they like they basically own like half of a world land or something.
-And they're the ones that are creating nearby amenities, which are making the rest of Disney world valuable.
-So in that case, are they entitled to all the proceeds?
+This was actually from Twitter from Craig Fratrik, the question is — if one of the reasons why we think of land as being a public thing is because your land value is contributed by people around you.
+But what if you own so much land that you are the one that's contributing to the value of all your land.
+So if you're thinking like Disney World, they basically own half of Orlando and they're the ones that are creating nearby amenities, which are making the rest of Disneyworld valuable.
+In that case, are they entitled to all the proceeds?

 Lars Doucet - 01:31:19: